-The special cups were heated and placed over the cuts, creating a vacuum, allowing blood to flow freely from the vein.
+The unique cups were heated and placed over the cuts, creating a vacuum and allowing blood to flow freely from the vein.

 It was believed that the pain of the blisters caused the patient to focus on a new pain, moving their minds away from more severe pain than they suffered.

-Blisters were a common method to treat the following diseases:
+Blisters were a standard method to treat the following diseases:

 - Brain congestion

 - Inflammation of the stomach and lungs, liver, and spleen.

 - Spinal irritation

 Plasters were paste-like mixtures made from various ingredients, including substances such as cow dung.
 They were applied to the chest or back of a person suffering from a cold or internal pain, including pneumonia.

 Often they were poultices with blisters.
 The applications were made with bread and milk, and, sometimes, other ingredients such as potatoes, onions, herbs, and linseed oil were added.